 The Bloodhound register settings enable the unit to be flexible as well as powerful in operations.
 Registers are small bits of information held in non-volatile memory locations that dictate how the Bloodhound operates.
-There are over 255 registers that hold a number from 0 to 255.
+There are 255 registers that hold a number value from 0 to 255.
 All operational settings are made through register values.
 The register settings can allow the user to fine tune the operations of the Bloodhound for optimum performance.
 This all depends on how knowledgeable the user is of the registers and their settings.

 NOTE: To effectively set up and operate the Bloodhound, the registers must be set correctly.
 Failure to do so will cause undetermined results.
 Do not set register values unless you know what the results will be.
+Incorrect register settings may cause the Bloodhound to have undesired results or become unstable or even unusable.
 Unlisted registers are not used and should not be changed from the default setting by the user because they could become active in later loads of software.
 Registers that are not listed should not be changed.
-Register settings and changes can be made through the menu, through the serial port, or remotely through the wireless connection.
+Register settings and changes can be made through the LCD menu on the Bloodhound, via the Gas Charting software, or via Real Time Data Utility.